-• BOYS must wear the Dennis uniform Oxford-style shirt with the school logo, a tie or bowtie (Navy blue or Mayfair plaid) with Dennis khaki pants and a solid black, brown,

-- or khaki belt.
-Dennis sweaters or vests may be worn; no hoodies may be worn on chapel days.
-No free dress passes may be used on chapel days. - GIRLS in PreK 4th grades must wear the Dennis uniform Mayfair plaid jumper over a white button blouse with a cross tie (navy or Mayfair plaid).
-Dennis sweaters or vests may be worn; no hoodies may be worn on chapel days.
-No free dress passes may be used on chapel days. - GIRLS in 5th 6th grades must wear a Dennis uniform Mayfair plaid skirt with the Dennis uniform Oxford-style shirt with the school logo with a cross tie (navy or Mayfair plaid).
-Dennis sweaters or vests may be worn; no hoodies may be worn on chapel days.
-No free dress passes may be used on chapel days. - Chapel attire may be worn on other days of the week if desired.
+- 7th-12th grade boys must wear the Dennis uniform Oxford-style shirt with the school logo, a tie or bowtie (navy blue or Mayfair plaid) with Dennis khaki pants and a solid black, brown, or khaki belt. - 7th-12th grade girls must wear the Dennis uniform plaid skirt with the Oxford-style shirt with the school logo, a cross tie (navy or Mayfair plaid). - Dennis sweaters or vests may be worn; no hoodies may be worn on chapel days. - No free dress passes may be used on chapel days.